AckerlyXu/heima/articles/media-services/media-services-dotnet-check-job-progress-with-queues.md

 title: Use Azure Queue storage to monitor Media Services job notifications with .NET | Azure
 description: Learn how to use Azure Queue storage to monitor Media Services job notifications.
 The code sample is written in C# and uses the Media Services SDK for .NET.
 services: media-services
-documentationCenter: ''
+documentationcenter: ''
-authors: juliako
+author: hayley244
-manager: erikre
+manager: digimobile
 editor: ''

+ms.assetid: f535d0b5-f86c-465f-81c6-177f4f490987
 ms.service: media-services
 ms.workload: media
 ms.tgt_pltfrm: na
 ms.devlang: dotnet
 ms.topic: article
-origin.date: 08/19/2016
+origin.date: 08/14/2017
-ms.date: 10/10/2016
+ms.date: 09/04/2017
-ms.author: v-johch
+ms.author: v-haiqya

 ---
 # Use Azure Queue storage to monitor Media Services job notifications with .NET

-When you run jobs, you often require a way to track job progress.
-You can check the progress by using Azure Queue storage to monitor Media Services job notifications (as described in this topic) or defining a StateChanged event handler (as described in [this](./media-services-check-job-progress.md) topic.
+When you run encoding jobs, you often require a way to track job progress.
+You can configure Media Services to deliver notifications to [Azure Queue storage](../storage/storage-dotnet-how-to-use-queues.md).
+You can monitor job progress by getting notifications from the Queue storage.

-## Use Azure Queue storage to monitor Media Services job notifications

-Azure Media Services has the ability to deliver notification messages to the [Azure Queue storage](../storage/storage-dotnet-how-to-use-queues.md#what-is) when processing media jobs.
-This topic shows how to get these notification messages from Queue storage.

 Messages delivered to Queue storage can be accessed from anywhere in the world.
-The Azure Queue messaging architecture is reliable and highly scalable.
-Polling Queue storage is recommended over using other methods.
+The Queue storage messaging architecture is reliable and highly scalable.
+Polling Queue storage for messages is recommended over using other methods.

-One common scenario for listening to Media Services notifications is if you are developing a content management system that needs to perform some additional task after an encoding job completes (for example, trigger the next step in a workflow, or publish content).
+One common scenario for listening to Media Services notifications is if you are developing a content management system that needs to perform some additional task after an encoding job completes (for example, to trigger the next step in a workflow, or to publish content).

-###Considerations
+This topic shows how to get notification messages from Queue storage.

+## Considerations
-Consider the following when developing Media Services applications that use Azure storage queue.
+Consider the following when developing Media Services applications that use Queue storage:

-- The Queues service does not provide a guarantee of first-in-first-out (FIFO) ordered delivery.
-For more information, see [Azure Queues and Azure Service Bus Queues Compared and Contrasted](https://msdn.microsoft.com/zh-cn/library/azure/hh767287.aspx).
+* Queue storage does not provide a guarantee of first-in-first-out (FIFO) ordered delivery.
+For more information, see [Azure Queues and Azure Service Bus Queues Compared and Contrasted](https://msdn.microsoft.com/library/azure/hh767287.aspx).
-- Azure Storage Queues is not a push service; you have to poll the queue.
+* Queue storage is not a push service.
+You have to poll the queue.
-- You can have any number of queues.
-For more information, see [Queue Service REST API](https://msdn.microsoft.com/zh-cn/library/azure/dd179363.aspx).
+* You can have any number of queues.
+For more information, see [Queue Service REST API](https://docs.microsoft.com/rest/api/storageservices/Queue-Service-REST-API).
-- Azure Storage Queues has some limitations and specifics that are described in the following article: [Azure Queues and Azure Service Bus Queues Compared and Contrasted](https://msdn.microsoft.com/zh-cn/library/azure/hh767287.aspx).
+* Queue storage has some limitations and specifics to be aware of.
+These are described in [Azure Queues and Azure Service Bus Queues Compared and Contrasted](/service-bus-messaging/service-bus-azure-and-service-bus-queues-compared-contrasted).

-###Code Example
+## .NET code example

 The code example in this section does the following:

 1. Defines the **EncodingJobMessage** class that maps to the notification message format.
 The code deserializes messages received from the queue into objects of the **EncodingJobMessage** type.
-1. Loads the Media Services and Storage account information from the app.config file.
-Uses this information to create the **CloudMediaContext** and **CloudQueue** objects.
+2. Loads the Media Services and Storage account information from the app.config file.
+The code example uses this information to create the **CloudMediaContext** and **CloudQueue** objects.
-1. Creates the queue that receives notification messages about the encoding job.
+3. Creates the queue that receives notification messages about the encoding job.
-1. Creates the notification end point that is mapped to the queue.
+4. Creates the notification end point that is mapped to the queue.
-1. Attaches the notification end point to the job and submits the encoding job.
+5. Attaches the notification end point to the job and submits the encoding job.
 You can have multiple notification end points attached to a job.
-1. In this example, we are only interested in final states of the job processing, so we pass **NotificationJobState.FinalStatesOnly** to the **AddNew** method.
+6. Passes **NotificationJobState.FinalStatesOnly** to the **AddNew** method.
+(In this example, we are only interested in final states of the job processing.)

     ```
     job.JobNotificationSubscriptions.AddNew(NotificationJobState.FinalStatesOnly, _notificationEndPoint);
     ```
-1. If you pass NotificationJobState.All, you should expect to get all state change notifications: Queued -> Scheduled -> Processing -> Finished.
-However, as noted earlier, the Azure Storage Queues service does not guarantee ordered delivery.
-You can use the Timestamp property (defined on the EncodingJobMessage type in the example below) to order messages.
-It is possible that you get duplicate notification messages.
-Use the ETag property (defined on the EncodingJobMessage type) to check for duplicates.
-It is also possible that some state change notifications will be skipped.
+7. If you pass **NotificationJobState.All**, you get all of the following state change notifications: queued, scheduled, processing, and finished.
+However, as noted earlier, Queue storage does not guarantee ordered delivery.
+To order messages, use the **Timestamp** property (defined on the **EncodingJobMessage** type in the example below).
+Duplicate messages are possible.
+To check for duplicates, use the **ETag property** (defined on the **EncodingJobMessage** type).
+It is also possible that some state change notifications get skipped.
-1. Waits for the job to get to the Finished state by checking the queue every 10 seconds.
+8. Waits for the job to get to the finished state by checking the queue every 10 seconds.
 Deletes messages after they have been processed.
-1. Deletes the queue and the notification end point.
+9. Deletes the queue and the notification end point.

->[!NOTE]
+> [!NOTE]
->The recommended way to monitor a job’s state is by listening to notification messages, as shown in the following example.
+> The recommended way to monitor a job’s state is by listening to notification messages, as shown in the following example.
 >
->Alternatively, you could check on a job’s state by using the **IJob.State** property.
-A notification message about a job’s completion may arrive before the State on **IJob** is set to **Finished**.
+> Alternatively, you could check on a job’s state by using the **IJob.State** property.
+A notification message about a job’s completion may arrive before the state on **IJob** is set to **Finished**.
 The **IJob.State**  property reflects the accurate state with a slight delay.
+>
+>

+### Create and configure a Visual Studio project

+1. Set up your development environment and populate the app.config file with connection information, as described in [Media Services development with .NET](media-services-dotnet-how-to-use.md).
+2. Create a new folder (folder can be anywhere on your local drive) and copy an .mp4 file that you want to encode and stream or progressively download.
+In this example, the "C:\Media" path is used.

+### Code

 ```
 using System;
 using System.Linq;
 using System.Configuration;
 using System.IO;
-using System.Text;
 using System.Threading;
-using System.Threading.Tasks;
 using System.Collections.Generic;
 using Microsoft.WindowsAzure.MediaServices.Client;
-using System.Web;
 using Microsoft.WindowsAzure.Storage;
-using Microsoft.WindowsAzure.Storage.Auth;
 using Microsoft.WindowsAzure.Storage.Queue;
 using System.Runtime.Serialization.Json;